The Pomodoro Technique

 Build overflow pomodoros into your day

-While an 8-hour workday technically leaves room for sixteen pomodoros, it's best to build in a buffer of 2-4 "overflow" pomodoros, just in case.
-Use your overflow pomodoros for tasks that take longer than you planned or for unexpected tasks that come up during the day.
+While an 8-hour workday technically leaves room for sixteen pomodoros, it's best to build in a buffer of 2-4 "overflow" pomodoros.
+Use your overflow pomodoros for tasks that take longer than planned or for unexpected tasks that come up during the day.

 If you don't end up needing them, use the extra pomodoros for learning or lower-priority tasks that always get pushed to the end of your to-do list.
 It's much less stressful to end the day with pomodoros to spare than to overschedule yourself and get behind.